 Since both parental breeds of the Aussiedoodle are energetic and playful dogs, expect to be taking your precious pooch out for walks and general exercise a few times per day adding up to an hour or two.
 You’ll need to give your playful pooch lots of opportunities to exercise, especially if you live in city or built-up area so it might be a good idea to take your canine companion with you for trips to the store or when you’re running errands.
 If you enjoy running or long walks, the Aussiedoodle would make a perfect enthusiastic companion.

 Grooming is possibly the simplest aspect of dog care for the Aussiedoodle.
-Since it’s hypoallergenic and barely sheds, weekly brushing is necessary for this bred.
+Since it’s hypoallergenic and barely sheds, weekly brushing is necessary for this breed.
 However, there’s nothing wrong with brushing your precious pooch every other day as it can be the perfect time for you two to relax and bond together.
 You might need to keep a towel by the door for this dog since its active and playful nature means it likes to play in the dirt when it exercises.
-Keeping your pup clean and hygienic will be the biggest difficult of grooming.
+Keeping your pup clean and hygienic will be the biggest difficulty of grooming.

-You’ll need to make sure your dog’s coat is clean and dirt-free to prevent a build up of debris and any matting or knotting.
+You’ll need to make sure your dog’s coat is clean and dirt-free to prevent a build-up of debris and any matting or knotting.
 If you feel comfortable to do so, you can give your pup a bath with dog shampoo and conditioner whenever it needs a good clean.
 If not, you can hire a dog groomer to do this for you.
 You’ll also need to check your pup’s eyes, ears and paws regularly.
 While nail trimming won’t need to be done very often, you should keep an eye on them to ensure they’re not too long as this could harm your pup’s paws.
 Ears and eyes should be checked daily or every few days for a build up of wax, dirt or debris which could cause blockages or infections.
 You can clean your pup’s eyes and ears using a clean, damp cloth and gently stroking away from the area to prevent lodging any debris further in.

-Like many aspects of this beautiful breed’s make up, the Aussiedoodle temperament greatly depends on its parents.
+Like many aspects of this beautiful breed’s makeup, the Aussiedoodle temperament greatly depends on its parents.
 While it’s impossible to predict how your pup will behave, we can guess an average based on a combination of the two parental breed temperaments.
 Because the Aussie Shepherd is a naturally intelligent and hard-working dog, you can expect the Aussiepoodle to smart and requiring lots of mental stimulation through playing and training.
 Likewise, due to the Poodle’s fun-loving and energetic personality, the Aussiedoodle is likely to be spirited, playful and will require lots of exercise to stay physically stimulated.